Bridgeconn/autographa-lite/README.md

 This should start the application and open up the main screen.

 ## Contributing
+If you'd like to contribute, please fork the repository and make changes as you'd like.
+Pull requests are warmly welcome.
 Please read the [CONTRIBUTE](https://github.com/Bridgeconn/bib-edit/blob/master/CONTRIBUTE.md) page for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
 This project is licensed under the liberal MIT License.
 See [LICENSE](https://github.com/Bridgeconn/bib-edit/blob/master/LICENSE) for more details.

+## Contact
+Let us know if face any bugs/problems by opening an issue in Github.
+We'll do our best to respond promptly.

 ## Acknowledgments
 * Friends of Agape for their support and contributions.